-Abigail (Abbie) Fine has more than ten years of experience in leadership and development roles at arts, culture, and education organizations.
+Abigail (Abbie) Fine has more than a dozen years of experience in leadership and development roles at arts, culture, and education organizations.
 At Elevate, Abbie specializes in these issue areas, partnering with her clients to bring significant and breakthrough successes in institutional fundraising.
-Abbie also supports Elevate’s Senior Grant Writers and Grant Writers in their career development, and she is passionate about working as part of the Client Services team to provide excellent strategic consulting services to Elevate’s clients.
-Abbie excels at complex problem-solving and bringing authenticity to the work.
+Abbie also supports Elevate’s Senior Directors and serves on the New Client Partnerships team.
+She is passionate about working as part of the Client Services team to provide excellent strategic consulting services, and she excels at complex problem-solving and bringing authenticity to the work.

 Prior to joining Elevate, Abbie served as Managing Director of NextStop Theatre Company.
 She was responsible for development, marketing, financial management, and administration, and proudly led the company through a significant growth period.
 Prior to that she was Director of Development for Fairfax Library Foundation, creating and expanding grant programs supporting early literacy, new Americans, scholarship programs, and other library initiatives.